NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Please see the [Social Network](#socialnetwork) section for more info...

+## The Universal API To Connect Everything To Everything (No More Silos/Walled Gardens)

+**The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.** There are a number of open protocols/platforms/networks that the OASIS API will support.
+The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.

 ### Protocols/Platforms/Networks Supported

-The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.
-There are a number of open protocols/platforms/networks that the OASIS API will support.
-The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.

 The OASIS API aims to support as many platforms/networks/protocols as possible so the Karma System can be deeply integrated across the web in every application, device, etc.